ASLMS Women in Energy-Based Devices

 Melanie C. Grossman, MD Award for Leadership, Mentorship, and Advocacy for Women in Medical Science

-In 2021, the award was renamed to honor Melanie C. Grossman, MD, a long-standing member of the ASLMS, who passed away early in the year.
-Dr. Grossman's contributions to lasers and energy-based devices were significant and she was a good friend to many of our members.
-Her contributions to our Society and brilliance in her field will continue to be remembered through this annual award.
+In 2021, the award was renamed to honor Melanie C. Grossman, MD, a long-standing ASLMS member, who passed away early in the year.
+Dr. Grossman's contributions to lasers and energy-based devices were significant, and she was a good friend to many of our members.
+Her contributions to our Society and her brilliance in her field will continue to be remembered through this annual award.

 The award is presented each year during the Celebration of ASLMS Women in Energy-Based Devices Event.